 Ángel de Torres square is also a good place to eat.
 There are a few tapas bars here that have a much more relaxed and authentic vibe than those around the Mezquita.
 This is your perfect opportunity to try Cordoban Salmorejo – a chilled tomato soup that is similar to gazpacho, but thicker and creamier.
 It is made from skinned tomatoes, extra virgin olive oil and garlic and is traditionally served with hard-boiled eggs and cured ham.

 Other traditional Andalusian foods to try are rabo de toro (oxtail stew), mojama (cured tuna loin), torrijas (Spanish-style French toast), pescaíto frito (Andalusian deep-fried fish), and of course, Jamon Iberico (Iberian ham).

 And, of course, the Andalusia breakfast – Spanish toast with tomato paste and olive oil made from green olives.
 It sounds simple, but it is surprisingly delicious.
 The olive oil used for the toast is very flavoursome, unlike the bland variety we are used to in cooking.

 Shop for handicrafts at Zoco Municipal

 Zoco Municipal or Cordoba’s souk is a crafts shopping experience with a difference.
-Not only is it Spain’s first craft market, but you can also observe the artisans as they create the crafts.
-The souk is in fact a series of artisans’ workshops where you can buy their crafts as well.
+Not only do you get to visit Spain’s first craft market, but you can also observe the artisans as they create the crafts.
+The souk is, in fact, a series of artisans’ workshops where you can also buy their crafts.